 5. Be Original

 The most important part of any note is writing down what you think.
 For your assessment and impressions, people will be reading your note to see what you are thinking about the patient’s case.
 They want to know what you think is wrong and what you plan to do.

 Apart from writing down your observations, you want to add value and something of use to your notes.
 If you’re writing a progress note, write down whether you think the patient has improved or declined, whether your diagnosis is correct and the treatment is working or if not, what’s on your differential and how are you going to investigate it.

 6. Be Clear and Concise

 Finally, remember notes are to be read and not just recorded.
-Whether it’s you reading your progress note 3 months later when a patient returns to clinic, or whether you’re sending a referral letter to a specialist, you want to be understood.
-Write legibly and write so your meaning gets across.
-Be concise and to the point.
+Whether it’s you reading your progress note three months later when a patient returns to clinic, or whether you’re sending a referral letter to a specialist, you want to write to be understood.
+Write so your meaning gets across.
+Be concise.
 Don’t try to sound sophisticated or use fancy embellishments when it’s not needed.